imgntn159/FinalProjectT2/README.md

 5-26-15
 -------
--Added move() function that moves the player accordingly to WASD keyboard inputs -Movement is smooth, can also move diagonally
+-Added move() function that moves the player accordingly to WASD keyboard inputs.

+-Movement is smooth, can also move diagonally